-While recruitment and training may be a challenge, the "once you've got them, you've got them" experience suggests that retention appears to be a given.
+Volunteer Driver Retention While recruitment and training may be a challenge, the "once you've got them, you've got them" experience suggests that retention appears to be a given.
 In the Beverly Foundation's volunteer driver study cited earlier, more than 50% of the volunteer drivers had more than 50 years of driving experience and more than 50% of the drivers had been volunteering to drive for four or more years.
-In one question on the Beverly Foundation survey, drivers selected three reasons they volunteered to drive: to help others, to give back to the community, and to do something meaningful.
-In a follow-up question related to satisfaction, drivers selected four satisfiers: helping people, feeling needed, getting to know riders, and donating time rather than money.
-These responses suggest a direct correlation between driver retention and goals for driver volunteerism.
+In one question on the Beverly Foundation survey, drivers selected three reasons they volunteered to drive: a) to help others, b) to give back to the community, and c) to do something meaningful.
+In a follow-up question related to satisfaction, drivers selected four satisfiers: a) helping people, b) feeling needed, c) getting to know riders, and d) donating time rather than money.
+These responses suggest that driver retention may be related to the realization of goals for volunteering to drive.

 A good volunteer driver retention program also requires ongoing supervision, recognition, and evaluation.
-These activities are important for providing assurance to the organization that the drivers are performing as requested and expected.
-These activities also can provide important communication and feedback to the volunteer drivers.
-Such communication, information sharing, and feedback is critical to the development and retention of a successful and dynamic volunteer driver program.
+These activities are important for providing assurance to the organization that the drivers are performing as requested and expected, but they also can provide important communication and feedback to the volunteer drivers.
+Such communication, information sharing, and feedback is absolutely critical to the development and retention of a successful and dynamic volunteer driver program.